antialman/model-interplay-monitoring-code/README.md

 ## Limitations

-Parentheses are currently not supported in conditions.
+* Parentheses are currently not supported in conditions.
-Only variable to constant comparisons (x>5, y<=3, z=="a" etc.) are supported.
+* Only variable to constant comparisons (x>5, y<=3, z=="a" etc.) are supported.
+* Implementation has been tested only on Windows 10

 ## Authors